ullmannJan/measury/README.md

 ### Automatic-Scaling
 Automatic Detection of Scaling bar.
 Just select the tool *identify scaling* and click on the scale bar.
-SEM-Profiles can store locations of scale bar for certain types of microscopes for easier detection.
+Microscope profiles can store locations of scale bar for certain types of microscopes for easier detection.

 ### Moving/Handling
 You can move the image by dragging the mouse wheel or by selecting *move* mode